ajithraj-intel/graphene_local_ci/ltp_src/docparse/README.md

 resource.
-In some cases we would also need to partition the system resource accordingly, e.g. if we have two memory stress tests running at the same time we will need to cap each of these tests on half of the available memory, or make sure that sum of the memory used by these two tests is not greater an available memory.
+In some cases we would also need to partition the system resource accordingly, e.g. if we have two memory stress tests running at the same time we will need to cap each of these tests on half of the available memory, or make sure that sum of the memory used by these two tests is not greater than available memory.

 Examples of such tests are: